sergiusens/snappy-docs/reference/plugins/make.md

 Make based projects are projects that have a Makefile that drives the build.

-This plugin always runs `make` followed by `make install`, except when the `artifacts` keyword is used.
+This plugin always runs 'make' followed by 'make install', except when the 'artifacts' keyword is used.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - artifacts:
       (list)